 It will take a while to get everything in order, especially if you don’t live nearby, so start planning at least 12-18 months in advance.
 In addition, the most beautiful châteaux are booked many months in advance, especially if couples want to book a date in the summer busy wedding season.

-This way everything can be booked with plenty of advance notice, and friends and family can start booking their tickets.
+This way everything can be booked with plenty of advance notice, and friends and family in France and overseas can start booking their tickets.

 2. Get a local wedding planner